kubedb/docs/docs/guides/redis/backup/overview/index.md

 menu_name: docs_{{ .version }}
 section_menu_id: guides
 ---

+> New to KubeDB?
+Please start [here](/docs/README.md).

-{{< notice type="warning" message="This is an Enterprise-only feature.
-Please install [Stash Enterprise Edition](https://stash.run/docs/latest/setup/install/enterprise/) to try this feature.
-You can use KubeDB Enterprise license to install Stash Enterprise edition.
-Database backup with Stash is already included in the KubeDB Enterprise license.
+{{< notice type="warning" message="Please install [Stash](https://stash.run/docs/latest/setup/install/enterprise/) to try this feature.
+Database backup with Stash is already included in the KubeDB license.
 So, you don't need a separate license for Stash." >}}

 # Redis Backup & Restore Overview